Choosing the right painter and decorator

 As well as covering materials and labour - and costing each aspect of the technical process - the quote should also highlight any possible additional expenses.
 This could mean the hire of scaffolding, the moving or covering up of furniture, or the disposal of waste.

-Nathan points out that when it comes to materials, it’s worth asking at quote stage if a tradesman can get any preferential deals:
+Nathan points out that when it comes to materials, it’s worth asking at quote stage if a tradesperson can get any preferential deals:

 Ask how long the job is going to take

 Finding out how long the job is likely to take can both reveal a tradesperson’s level of expertise and save you money.
 Maurice Newton of M Newton Painting & Decorating is based in Sutton Coldfield and has a perfect, 100% positive feedback rating on MyBuilder.
 He talks about why hiring a specialist with a slightly higher day rate could actually save you money overall: